spawnmarvel/azure-ansibel/ReadmeQuickGuide.md

 # authorized_keys is the private key
 # authorized_keys.pub is the public key, we need to move it

-# Login with a the user you got from someone to verify that the current user has authorized_keys file
+# Login with the user you got from someone to verify that the current user has authorized_keys file
 ssh username@10.10.10.12
 # username@vm-remote:~$